dansholds/grapple-comps-min/content/posts/14390-grapplers-grand-prix-fairfield-winter-bjj-gi-nogi-absulute.md

 The
 Gis will not be checked or measured before the tournament, but our referees have the right to ask a competitor to change his/her Gi if the referee feels it is inappropriate.
-This situation can happen if: the Gi is obviously too short or too long, there are too many patches on the Gi preventing the opponent from gripping it, the top and the pants are of different colors or the Gi shows visible tears, is wet or dirty, or emanates unpleasant odors.
+This situation can happen if- the Gi is obviously too short or too long, there are too many patches on the Gi preventing the opponent from gripping it, the top and the pants are of different colors or the Gi shows visible tears, is wet or dirty, or emanates unpleasant odors.